MikeHannon/DjangoDeployment/readme.md

 ![Alt text](imgs/12_connect.png)

 A popup will appear with instructions on how to connect.
+The commands in red boxes are the ones you should run.

+**If you are a mac user:**
+Run the chmod command in your terminal.

+**Everyone:**
-If you are a mac user, run the chmod command, otherwise, skip this command and copy and paste the line starting with ssh into your terminal.
+Copy and paste the line starting with ssh into your terminal.
 ![Alt text](imgs/13_connect_pop.png)
 =======